+Watch out for the asterisk in a sales contract!
 If you are negotiating with a builder to buy a new construction home and are being offered an incentive to use the builder’s preferred lender or title company, watch out for the asterisk!
-Or sometimes if you are being asked to consider using an “affiliated service provider” by a Realtor, just remember, you can always say “no thank you.”
+Or sometimes if you are being asked to consider using an “affiliated service provider” by a Realtor, remember you can always say “no thank you.”

-When a builder offers free upgrades or closing cost discounts if you will simply agree to use the builder’s affiliated mortgage lender, but won’t give you those incentives if you get your loan elsewhere, then those incentives may be built into the price of the house or the cost of the loan.
+A builder may offer free upgrades or closing cost discounts if you will simply agree to use the builder’s affiliated mortgage lender.
+But many times they won’t give you those incentives if you get your loan elsewhere.
+If that is the case then those incentives may be built into the price of the house or the cost of the loan.
 Make sure you are not being misinformed and being offered imaginary discounts that you actually are paying for in other ways.

-Many home buyers are excited and emotional, and roll over and take a Realtor or builder’s lead in referring service providers, after all you are a captive audience at that point.
-And when incentives are combined with emotion, often times hard analysis is not done to see if the costs are built into the deal or if there is a better offer, or better level of service, being provided elsewhere.
+Many home buyers are excited and emotional, and roll over and take a Realtor or builder’s lead in referring service providers.
+After all you are a captive audience at that point.
+And when incentives are combined with emotion, often times hard analysis is not done.
+You need to see if the costs are built into the deal.
+Then see if there is a better offer, or better level of service, being provided elsewhere.

 Some incentives may be legitimate and a great deal.
-But always make sure to double check with another local, reliable, experienced mortgage professional, to see how the deal with the “incentives” compares with other market deals.
+But always make sure to double check with another local, reliable, experienced mortgage professional.
+Then you can see how the deal with the “incentives” compares with other market deals.

-The bottom line is to ask a lot of questions, and compare, when being offered alleged inducements; or if any service provider in your transaction is affiliated with any other service provider in the same transaction!
+The bottom line is to ask a lot of questions, and compare, when being offered alleged inducements.
+Also ask if any service provider in your transaction is affiliated with any other service provider in the same transaction!